cardware-wallet/cardware-evm/README.md

 ## Address

-This function returns the address of your Cardware device.
+This function returns the address of your Cardware device at the given derivation path that the wallet was initialised with.

 ### Parameters